 Anthropologist and Global Change Maker

 Tinna C. Nielsen is an anthropologist and Global Change Maker, pioneering innovative approaches for practitioners to accelerate inclusiveness, equality, and gender parity in their sphere of influence.
-She is founder of the non-profit change-organisation Move the Elephant for Inclusiveness, Co-Founder of the non-profit Global Inclusion Nudges Initiative, and Co-Author of the Annual Inclusion Nudges Guidebook.
-Furthermore she is former Global Head of Inclusion & Diversity in a multinational corporation … Watch Tinna’s talk now!
+She is Founder of the non-profit change-organisation Move the Elephant for Inclusiveness, Co-Founder of the non-profit Global Inclusion Nudges Initiative, and Co-Author of the Annual Inclusion Nudges Guidebook.
+Furthermore she is former Global Head of Inclusion & Diversity in a multinational corporation.

 Writer.
 Comedian.
 Raconteuse.

 Miranda Kane is a comedian, and was a plus-size sex-worker in London for seven years.
 She wrote and performed her first show in 2012 which went on to receive 5 star reviews and has sold out in theatres across the UK and Australia.
 Since then, she has written and recorded the sitcom ‘Slaving Away’ for audible.com, based upon her ‘utterly mundane life as a dominatrix’.
 She is currently a sex-blogger for The Metro.
 Miranda has also taken part in debates and public speaking events to promote the decriminalisation of sex-workers at Cambridge University and Trinity College, Dublin.
-She hopes that through comedy and storytelling … Watch Miranda’s talk now!
+She hopes that through comedy and storytelling she can help change the publics opinion of sex-workers to allow them to work in safety and without fear of persecution.

 Mozhdeh Ghasemiyani is an experienced psychologist with specialist expertise in trauma, refugees and crises.
 She has worked in both government, local government and NGO’s in Denmark, the UK and the US to improve the treatment of refugees, especially children.
 Mozhdeh’s work for refugees has been both on the political level aiming at educating the media and population at large, and on the human level seeking to alleviate the suffering of individual refugees.
 Mozhdeh is currently a crisis psychologist for Doctors without Borders and the Danish Institute against Torture.
-She has written the Red Cross’ handbook, and also managed a project for the … Watch Mozhdeh’s talk now!
+She has written the Red Cross’ handbook, and also managed a project for the NGO Freedom from Torture in London, where she developed best-practices for work with unaccompanied minors who had survived torture.

 Johanne Andersson & Sandro Masai